Teaching and learning - advice for international students

 - Work placements – opportunities to apply for a temporary job at an organisation to get some work experience.

-Your lecturer or tutor may prefer, and may ask, to be called by their first name rather than their surname.
-It's perfectly polite to do this.
-You don’t need to use ‘Mr’ ‘Miss’ or ‘Doctor’.
+Your lecturer or tutor may prefer to be called by their first name rather than their surname or ‘Mr’ ‘Miss’ or ‘Doctor’.
+They will tell you and it's perfectly polite to do this.

 Course modules and assessment